ydojeda/VuePlayground/README.md

 - Use Vuex state management and store list items

 ### Main Components
-◻️ Vertical Navigation Bar
+✅ Vertical Navigation Bar
 - sticky to the left side
 - two nav items: the VueSchool Tutorials output page, and the CRUD Todo List

-◻️ Blog Post Item
+✅ Blog Post Item
 - Similar to "Response" box on asknicely

 ◻️ Input Fields for Create/Update Blog Post
 - Take note of the active/non-active styling
+- Add input fields for switching users

 ### Data Description
 (For creating a store)